Are you passed your due date and going out of your mind waiting for your baby to arrive?

 You don’t want to overdo it and get exhausted before the big event.
 If you can try walking up a gentle sloping hill or a small set of stairs.
 The movement of your hips really helps baby get into the best position, for an easier labor.

-This is a method to use as it can work two ways.
 The first way is by exposing your cervix to a prostaglandin.
+How?
+Through sperm.

 Another way sex works is by giving you an orgasm.

-One simple orgasm can coordinate your womb to start regularly contracting.
+One orgasm can coordinate your womb to start regularly contracting.

-If your waters have broken we don’t recommend having sex, as it can increase the risks of infection to you and baby.
+If your waters have broken, I don’t recommend having sex, as it can increase the risks of infection to you and baby.

 Essential oils are an age-old home remedy for every ailment under the sun.
 Pregnancy conditions are no different.